 Click here to jump down to the interactive circle of fifths

 Think of the circle of fifths like a music theory color wheel.
 The circle of fifths reveals information about the progression of key signatures, or how many sharps or flats are in a key, and their relationships internally and externally.
 Just as you can see relationships between primary, secondary, and complimentary colors on the color wheel, so too can you see the analogous relationships between groups of tones on the circle of fifths.

 At the most basic level, an interval is the distance between any two notes.
-Intervals are how we relate notes on the keyboard to one another.
+Piano intervals are how we relate notes on the keyboard to one another.
 Intervals are usually measured in semitones or half-steps.
 One semitone is equal to one key on the keyboard.
-For example, the distance from C to C♯ is one semitone as is the distance from E to E♭.
-For more practice with intervals, check out this great post from Skoove all about intervals on the piano.
+For example, the distance from C to C♯ is one semitone as is the distance from E to E♭, or any time you move between adjacent keys.

 Practice counting some intervals on the keyboard.
 For example, a major third interval is equal to four semitones.
 Start on middle C, then count 1 (C♯), 2 (D), 3 (D♯), and 4 (E).
 C – E is a major third interval.
 Now use this same method to find a major third interval above D, F, and G. Don’t read on until you practice this.

 - A major third interval above D is F♯ (start on D and count 1 (D♯), 2 (E), 3 (F), 4 (F♯).

 - A major third interval above F is A (start on F and count 1 (F♯), 2 (G), 3 (G♯), 4 (A).

 - A major third interval above G is B (start on G and count 1 (G♯), 2 (A), 3 (A♯), 4 (B).